kanchudeep/Devanagari-Shusha/README.md

-# Devanagari Layout based on Shusha
+# Devanagari Keyboard Layout based on Shusha
 Phonetic Devanagari Layout based on Shusha for Linux

 ## To use: